tgnourse/wemos/README.md

 * `current_applicatiion.lua` - Unifinished, attempting to read and report A/C current measurements.
 * `lowpower_application.lua` - Low power temperature reporting.
 Nicer than normal temperature reporting because it doesn't require any insulation between the SHT20 and the Wemos board.
 * `on_application.lua` - Calls a specified endpoint at a regular interval.
 Pairs well with the `/on5` endpoint of the `relay_application.lua`.
-* `replay_application.lua` - Exposes a web server for control of a relay with endpoints like `/on`, `/off`, and `/on5`.
+* `relay_application.lua` - Exposes a web server for control of a relay with endpoints like `/on`, `/off`, and `/on5`.
-* `temperature_applicatio.lua` - Temperature reporting.
+* `temperature_application.lua` - Temperature reporting.
 Requires inslutation between the Wemos D1miniPRo and the SHT30 because the former heats up the latter since it doesn't go to sleep.

 ## How To